 If you or someone you love has been in a pedestrian accident and was hurt, you may be wondering what to do next.
-Because of laws called statutes of limitations, you only have a set amount of time to bring a claim for your injuries.
-Therefore, it is best to have an attorney look at your claim right away and help you asses your case.
-Then, you can leave the legal worries in their hands, and focus on getting your health back on track.

-If you or someone you love has been in a pedestrian accident and was hurt, you may be wondering what to do next.
 Because of statutes of limitation, you only have a set amount of time to bring a claim for your injuries.
 Thankfully, you can have an attorney provide a free evaluation of your clam, with no further obligation.
 Then, you'll have a clearer idea of what your next steps should be, while focusing on getting your health back on track.